 It is very important to be able to share your thoughts and feelings around your grief and bereavement as this will enable you to move more smoothly through the grieving process.

 If you feel unable to share with family and friends, CBT Bristol and other counselling professionals can help you to overcome grief and bereavement.

 CBT Bristol can also support you in making sense of your feelings and guide you through the process.

 Over to you:

-If after reading this blog you are still struggling to tame your inner critic, DJ or Zippy and are feeling overwhelmed with distractions and negative thoughts don’t panic or give up just yet.
+If after reading this blog you are still struggling to process your grief and are feeling overwhelmed with painful feelings, distractions and negative thoughts don’t panic or give up just yet.

 So, if you need a bit of extra support and encouragement and a few on line, telephone or face to face CBT sessions why not contact Karen Deeming to arrange an appointment or for a short free introductory chat on 07950 751352 or send an email to: email@example.com.

-As well as CBT, there are other options available to support you with managing your anxiety:
+There are several different options available to support you with managing your grief:

 Counselling – a talking therapy.
-Can bring clarity, peace of mind and the answers to the problems that you are struggling with.
-See more about Counselling here: web link.
+Can bring clarity, peace of mind and the answers to the problems that you are struggling with and the unanswered questions you may have.

 Mindfulness – enhances mental and physical wellbeing.
-Provides exercises and Meditation techniques to enable you to recognise triggers and reduce anxiety.
-See more about Mindfulness here: web link.
+Provides exercises and Meditation techniques to enable you to recognise triggers and help to reduce the overwhelming feelings of grief.